• Europes biggest bike selection

 What setup is best for you?

-Finally, another gravel bike post!
-And a quite techy one too...
-If the word "gear ratio" rings no bell at all, this article is for you.
-And if you are an absolute expert already, but just want to have the pros and cons of single and double shifting systems on gravel bikes presented at a glance, then you are also in the right place.
+And if you are already an absolute expert but want to see the pros and cons of single and double shifting systems on gravel bikes presented at a glance, then you are also in the right place.

-Shirin has taken a closer look at the two possible setups for gravel bikes and helped you determine which one suits you and your riding style best.
-We do it again today and start directly with the question: What is a 1x or 2x circuit at all?
+Shirin has examined the two possible setups for gravel bikes and helped you determine which one best suits you and your riding style.
+We will do the same today and start directly with the question: What is a 1x or 2x circuit?

 1. What is a 1x or 2x circuit anyway?